 Blackrock is a suburb of Ireland’s capital Dublin.
 Just off Blackrock’s main street you’ll find Blackrock Shopping Centre, a shopping center originally built in 1984 and refurbished and redeveloped over the course of 2019 and 2020.
 Octatube engineered and built the glass and steel gridshell canopy designed by ALTU Architects.

 The refurbishment entails an upgrade of the common areas as well as an extension in square meters.
 One of the most striking interventions is done in the existing courtyard of the shopping center.
 The space is now covered by a steel and glass gridshell canopy.

 Underneath the canopy three fluent tree-shaped columns branch out under the grid.
 When seen from above, these steel columns have a diameter of 9 meters.
-The roof surface is about 1100 m2 and the steel canopy will be lifted up from the roof keeping it open to the climate, allowing natural ventilation.
+The roof surface is about 1100 m2 and the steel canopy is lifted up from the roof, allowing natural ventilation.
 It is covered with more than 500 glass panels bringing daylight into the courtyard.

 The roof surface of the canopy is flat and the structure is big with few connection points: the three columns and the edge beam.
 It was a structural challenge to overcome the large spans between the supports, especially given the extra weight that would be added by the glass.

 Our structural engineers aligned the architectural goal with the structural goal: keeping aesthetic detailing in mind, while at the same time not to giving in on structural strength.
 We have aimed to make the transition from column to canopy as smooth as possible, minimizing connections.
 It should feel as one fluent whole, in line with the desire of ALTU Architects.